EWareNet: Emotion Aware Human Intent Prediction and Adaptive Spatial Profile Fusion for Social Robot Navigation: Overview and Methodology

 \section{Overview and Methodology}

-is a novel algorithm for intent-aware socially-acceptable navigation through crowded scenarios.
-The human intentions are predicted based on 3D skeletal trajectories from an onboard RGB-D camera.
-The intent trajectories are then used by our navigation pipeline for socially-acceptable navigation.
-Our navigation planning is adaptive to the individual comfort space constraints of humans and to the uncertainty in the sensor suite of the robot.
-We use dynamic obstacle representation for humans, based on a Gaussian distribution to capture the individuality in comfort space constraints.
+is a novel algorithm for intent-aware and socially-acceptable navigation through crowded scenarios.
+The pedestrian intentions are predicted based on 3D skeletal trajectories from an onboard RGB-D camera.
+Our navigation algorithm then uses these trajectories for socially-acceptable navigation.
+Our navigation planning is adaptive to the individual comfort space constraints of pedestrians and to the uncertainty in the sensor suite of the robot.
+Based on a Gaussian distribution, we use dynamic obstacle representation for pedestrians to capture individuality in comfort space constraints.

 The following subsections will describe our approach in detail.
-We discuss the details of the datasets used for training our pipeline, along with the pre-processing techniques employed.
-Following this, we focus on our intent prediction routine, where we also discuss our human pose extraction from an RGB-D camera briefly.
-Finally, we discuss our navigation system.
+We discuss the details of the datasets used for training our algorithm, along with the pre-processing techniques employed.
+Following this, we focus on our intent prediction routine, where we also discuss our pedestrian pose extraction from an RGB-D camera briefly.
+Finally, we discuss our navigation algorithm.